AlexandrovLab/TMB_plotter/README.md

-# TMB_plotting_function
+## TMB_plotting_function

 **Inputs**

-1. inputDF: A panda dataframe containing two columns and however many rows of samples.
+# 1. inputDF: A panda dataframe containing two columns and however many rows of samples.
             Column 1 is the category the sample belongs to.
             Column 2 is the number of mutations in that sample.